20 Day Trading Risk Management Ideas

 16. Scaling In and Out of Trades

-Scaling into a trade is starting with part of your intended position, and then waiting for more confirmation before adding the rest.
+Scaling into a trade is starting with part of your full intended position and then waiting for more confirmation before adding the rest.

 Traders then add more when a target is hit, and the trade still looks to be going in your favor.

-Scaling out of a trade is selling part of your position as you hit a target, but leaving some in, if the trade still looks good.
+Scaling out of a trade is selling part of your position as you hit a target while leaving some in if the trade still looks good.

 You are locking in profit and still have the ability to make more.